Dor1s/libfuzzer-workshop/README.md

 The first version of the workshop had been presented at [ZeroNights'16] security conference.

+## Disclaimer

+This workshop was originally developed in 2016.
+As of today (2021 and beyond), the practical side of the workshop might be not working right away, because libFuzzer greatly evolved over the years.
+The theoretical part of the workshop is a good learning material still, but for the practical lessons it is recommended to follow the most recent version of the [libFuzzer tutorial].

 ## Requirements

 * 2-3 hours of your time